aukustomx/aukustomx.github.io/_posts/2025-02-28-why-you-shouldn't-use-exceptions-for-control-flow-but-should-use-them-for-business-rules-in-spring-boot.md

 - No exceptions are needed for a normal situation.
 - More readable and efficient.

-# When exceptions are the right tool: Business rule violations
+# Exceptions as a right tool for Business rule violations
 While exceptions should not be used for regular control flow, they are useful in cases where you need to stop execution due to an invalid business state.

 ### Right Example: Business exceptions in a Spring Boot REST Service